-During Fiscal 2021, we provided logistics and distribution, specialized transportation, and packaging solutions to certain of our manufacturer, 3PL provider, wholesaler and government clients that are involved in the Canadian supply of COVID-19 vaccines and ancillary products.
-In Fiscal 2021, approximately 4.0% of total revenue was derived from our clients that are involved in the Canadian supply of COVID-19 vaccines and related products such as test kits and personal protective equipment.
+During Fiscal 2022 and Fiscal 2021, we provided logistics and distribution, specialized transportation, and packaging solutions to certain of our manufacturer, 3PL provider, wholesaler and government clients that are involved in the Canadian supply of COVID-19 vaccines and ancillary products.
+In Fiscal 2022, approximately 3.0% (Fiscal 2021 - 4.0%) of our consolidated revenue was derived from clients that are involved in the Canadian supply of COVID-19 vaccines and related products such as test kits and personal protective equipment.
+We expect that revenues relating to COVID-19 vaccines and ancillary products may continue to decrease in Fiscal 2023 and we do not foresee a return to similar levels of activity in this space as that experienced in Fiscal 2021, which may impact the Company's comparative growth in future periods.